nicovandenhooff/personal-website/content/home/projects.md

   # For Showcase view, flip alternate rows?
   flip_alt_rows: false
 ---

+### Deep Learning

+- *In progress*: I'm currently working on an image classification project with the [MIT Indoor Scenes](https://www.kaggle.com/itsahmad/indoor-scenes-cvpr-2019) data set and PyTorch.
+The end product for this project will include a dashboard implemented with dash, and the project will be complete in April 2022.

 ### Machine Learning

-*The project below is in progress*

-- I am participating in the [WiDS Datathon 2022 Kaggle Competition](https://www.kaggle.com/c/widsdatathon2022) as a team with three of my classmates from UBC.
-The goal of this project is to use weather data, climate data, and building characteristics to build a Machine Learning model to accurately predit a building's energy consumption.
-This project will be complete in late February 2022.
+- I participated in the [WiDS Datathon 2022 Kaggle Competition](https://www.kaggle.com/c/widsdatathon2022) as a team with three of my classmates from UBC.
+The goal of the project was to use weather data, climate data, and building characteristics to build a Machine Learning model to accurately predict a building's energy consumption.
+Our [final solution](https://www.kaggle.com/nicojv/wids-datathon-2022-ensemble-learning-top-10) implemented an ensemble of gradient boosted models, and ended up in the top 10% of all solutions on Kaggle.

 ### Data Visualization